-Urbanization and urban development are one of the most important aspects of human ivilization, which leads to the transformation of the environment (Ronald, 1973, 5).
-Urban development has occurred in the context of geomorphologic landforms, which has the effect of geomorphologic hazards and restrictions on the urban development process and, if not carefully studied, would have harmful financial and financial consequences on human societies.
+Urbanization and urban development are one of the most important aspects of human civilization, which leads to the transformation of the environment (Ronald, 1973, 5).
+Urban development occurs in the context of geomorphologic landforms.
+The geomorphologic hazards and restrictions influence the urban development process and, if not carefully studied, would have detrimental financial consequences on human societies.
 Cities in the developing world have grown dramatically in the past several decades, with the size of the city of Kermanshah rising sevenfold over the course of four decades.
-In terms of geomorphology of the Navidisi Plain of Kermanshah, Kermanshah City has serious geomorphological limitations for urban physical development.
-Therefore, zoning and recognizing the areas susceptible to physical development with a geomorphological approach can be the basis for the preparation of urban development plans and lead to proper planning of civil engineering and scientific management of the city.
-The purpose of this research is to identify areas susceptible to physical development in Kermanshah city in the future.
+Given geomorphology of the Navidisi Plain of Kermanshah, the city has serious geomorphological limitations for urban physical development.
+Therefore, zoning and recognizing the areas susceptible to physical development with a geomorphological approach can be the basis for urban development plans and it can lead to proper planning of civil engineering and scientific management of the city.
+The purpose of this research is to identify the areas susceptible to physical development in Kermanshah city in the future.

-materials and methods
+Materials and methods

-In this research, at first, the amount of physical development in Kermanshah city over 4 decades was determined with the use of MSS and OLI satellite images of Landsat by using the supervised classification method.
-The map of zoning of areas susceptible to physical development in Kermanshah city using fuzzy model based on topographic slope parameters, altitude, distance from main faults, distance from sub faults, distance from main waterway, distance The submarine, lithology, geomorphologic landforms and distance from the city center were prepared.
-The final map of the zoning of areas susceptible to physical development in Kermanshah city has been investigated based on land use restrictions and ultimately areas susceptible to the city's physical development in the future.
+In this research, at first, the physical development in Kermanshah city over 4 decades was determined with the use of Landsat satellite images related to the sensors of MSS and OLI of using the supervised classification method.
+The map of zoning the areas susceptible to physical development in Kermanshah city using fuzzy model is based on topographic slope parameters, altitude, distance from main faults and sub faults, distance from main waterway, the submarine, lithology, geomorphologic landforms and distance from the city center.
+The final zoning map of the areas susceptible to physical development in Kermanshah city has been investigated based on land use restrictions.